ElmoDFGD/ElmoRim/README.md

 #### ElmoRim Lite Needs
 Elmorim comes with a unique setup for survival elements, seamlessly integrated into the general gameplay.

+##### Sleep
-**Sleep**: The mod [Incremental Injuries](https://www.nexusmods.com/skyrimspecialedition/mods/55114) introduces the need to sleep organically by reducing max Magicka/Health/Stamina as they are spent.
+The mod [Incremental Injuries](https://www.nexusmods.com/skyrimspecialedition/mods/55114) introduces the need to sleep organically by reducing max Magicka/Health/Stamina as they are spent.
 They are restored by sleeping 6+ hours in-game.

   >By default, ElmoRim also uses the mods [Incremental Gains](https://www.nexusmods.com/skyrimspecialedition/mods/67270) & [Hardcore Level Up - Incremental Gains Addon](https://www.nexusmods.com/skyrimspecialedition/mods/72741) which increase max Magicka/Health/Stamina by a small amount each time the player sleeps.
 The attributes increase proportionally to how much they were reduced before sleeping.
   >